edineu/shuffe_sort_MK/README.md

 frameworks or libraries.
 Your code will be tested in Chrome.

-First Header | Second Header
+Colours used in this design: | Second Header
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+#000000 | Content from cell 2
 Content in the first column | Content in the second column

-Colours used in this design:
-#000000 #2B8EAD
+ #2B8EAD
 #333333 #6F98A8
 #FFFFFF #BFBFBF
 #EFEFEF #2F454E